 One of the most fascinating places on earth

 Like most grand old civilizations of the world, Iran affects its travelers in oscillating ways and it is one country, where a woman traveler faces strong initial cultural difficulties.
-I learned this immediately upon landing on my first visit, when being the only (and) single woman traveler in the group, I was kept waiting for a visa until the end.
-The visa regulations have changed many times since then and since 2014, Indian passport holders can no longer avail the visa on arrival facility in Iran.
+I learned this immediately upon landing on my first visit when being the only (and) single woman traveler in the group, I was kept waiting for a visa until the end.
+The visa regulations have changed many times since then and since 2014, Indian passport holders can no longer avail of the visa on arrival facility in Iran.
 While changes in travel requirements are inevitable, the gnawing fear which always sat at the pit of my stomach during every landing into Iran remained unchanged over the course of my visits.